Public university: China

-In the People's Republic of China, nearly all universities and research institutions are public.
+In China nearly all universities and research institutions are public.
 Typically, provincial governments run public universities.
 However, some are administered by municipal governments or are national, which the central government directly administers.
 Private undergraduate colleges exist but are primarily vocational colleges sponsored by private entities.
-Private universities usually cannot award bachelor's degrees.
+Private universities can award bachelor's degrees.
 Public universities tend to enjoy a higher reputation domestically and globally.

 Hong Kong

 The University Grants Committee funds eight public universities in Hong Kong.
 The Hong Kong Academy for Performing Arts also receives funding from the government.
 There are four self-financing universities, namely Hong Kong Metropolitan University, Hong Kong Shue Yan University, Hang Seng University of Hong Kong, and Saint Francis University.